langroid/langroid/docs/quick-start/setup.md

 python3 -m venv .venv
 . ./.venv/bin/activate
 ```
+To see how to use Langroid in your own repo, you can take a look at the
+[`langroid-examples`](https://github.com/langroid/langroid-exmaples) repo, which can be a good starting point for your own repo.
 The `langroid-examples` repo already contains a `pyproject.toml` file so that you can
 use `Poetry` to manage your virtual environment and dependencies.
 For example you can do